DavidHowlett/family_chess_tournament/README.md

 history of the game so far and returns a new board with the chosen move.

 Using other people's chess code is not allowed.
 You must write your own AI.
-Using libraries that are not chess specific are allowed.
-For example TensorFlow is ok.
+Using libraries that are not chess-specific is allowed.
+For example, TensorFlow is ok.

 Each player gets 5 seconds initially and gets 1 additional second to make each move.
 This ensures that all games finish quickly.